facebook/prophet/docs/_docs/quick_start.md

 ![png](/prophet/static/quick_start_files/quick_start_14_0.png)

-An interactive figure of the forecast can be created with plotly:
+An interactive figure of the forecast can be created with plotly.
+You will need to install plotly separately, as it will not by default be installed with fbprophet.

 ```python